dmitriy-green/nectar-test-task/README.md

 ## Spent time

 ~4-5h.
 I was working on this project for one day with breaks on my other tasks.
+P.S.
+I was working using the touchpad as my mouse is broken :D

 ## Technologies
 I used 'create-react-app' and 'redux-starter-kit' to bootstrap the project.